Terry A. Davis: Death

 In his final video, recorded on a bench at The Dalles Wasco County Library, and uploaded hours before his death, he explained that he had removed most of his videos because he did not wish to "litter" the Internet, and that he had learned how to "purify" himself.
 At the very end, he states: "It's good to be king.
 Wait, maybe.
 I think maybe I'm just like a little bizarre little person who walks back and forth.
 Whatever, you know, but..."

-On the evening of August 11, 2018, while walking alongside railroad tracks in The Dalles, Davis was struck and killed by a Union Pacific train.
+On the evening of August 11, 2018, while walking alongside railroad tracks in The Dalles, Davis was struck and killed by a Union Pacific Railroad train.
 Investigators could not determine whether his death was suicide or accidental.
 The police report stated that Davis was walking with his back toward the train and that he turned around before the moment of impact.
 When The Dalles Chronicle ran a story about an unnamed homeless man who was struck by a train, the newspaper was inundated with phone calls inquiring whether it was Davis, which the paper later confirmed in a follow-up piece.